-Civil No. 2:15-cv-00828 DN UNITED STATES' RESPONSE TO THE MOTION TO QUASH PRODUCTION OF INFORMATION AND SUBPOENAS (ECF DOC.
-83) Judge David Nuffer Magistrate Judge Brooke C. Wells Over the decades, promoters of abusive tax shelters have pressed various objects into the service of their schemes: cattle, Van Scoten v.
+Civil No. 2:15-cv-00828 DN UNITED STATES' RESPONSE TO THE MOTION TO QUASH SUBPOENAS (ECF DOC.
+84) Judge David Nuffer Magistrate Judge Brooke C. Wells Over the decades, promoters of abusive tax shelters have pressed various objects into the service of their schemes: cattle, Van Scoten v.
 Comm'r, 439 F.3d 1243 (10th Cir.
 2006); jewelry, Jackson v.
 Comm'r, 966 F.2d 598 (10th Cir.
 1992); computer systems, James v.
 Comm'r, 899 F.2d 905 (10th Cir.
 1990); "stamp masters" (meaning, "plates used to produce stamps"), United States v.
 Philatelic Leasing, 794 F.2d 781 (2d Cir.
 1986); and "reproduction masters' of [original artwork by] Picasso," Rose v.
 Comm'r, 868 F.2d 851 (6th Cir.
 1989), just to name a few.
 In this case, the United States alleges that the Defendants have added yet another object to this unfortunate list: "solar thermal lenses."
 (See generally ECF Doc.
 2.)
 The United States has sought and will continue to seek proportional, well-tailored discovery on its claims regarding Defendants' alleged abusive conduct and their defenses.
-Defendants RaPower-3, LLC, International Automated Systems, Inc., LTB1, LLC, and Neldon Johnson ("Moving Defendants") appear prepared to resist nearly every such effort with arguments that lack factual or legal support.
-One example is the baseless "Motion to Quash Production of Information and Subpoenas" that Moving Defendants filed on August 19, 2016.
+Defendants RaPower-3, LLC, International Automated Systems, Inc., LTB1, LLC, and Neldon Johnson ("Moving Defendants" appear prepared to resist nearly every such effort with arguments that lack factual or legal support.
+One example is the baseless "Motion to Quash Subpoenas" that Moving Defendants filed on August 19, 2016, with regard to subpoenas the United States issued to Marissa Carter, Lori Gailey, Richard Jameson, Bryan Bolander, and John Howell (hereafter "preparer subpoenas").
 (ECF Doc.
-83.)
+84.)
 As with all of the motions to quash that Moving Defendants have filed, this motion should be denied because it is flawed, substantively and procedurally.
-I. Statement of issues and facts regarding the "Motion to Quash Production of Information and Subpoenas."
+I. Statement of issues and facts regarding this "Motion to Quash."
 A. The United States' claims in this case.